annaguzel/offers_realm_app/README.md

 State management is handled reactively using Realm's `useQuery` hook.
 Data is fetched and stored in Realm's local database, allowing for both online and offline access.

 ### Tracking User Interactions
-To track interactions with discount codes, the could increment the `clickCount` field in the `Offer` Realm object.
+To track interactions with discount codes, we could increment the `clickCount` field in the `Offer` Realm object.
  This update would be captured even offline and synced back to the server when online.

 ### Deliverables